 This does not happen with binchotan charcoal though, because as I’ve mentioned before it has high heat output compared to other charcoal fuels.

 You can then set up the grill where you’ll place the binchotan charcoal around the edges of the grill and keep the food in the center so that the grease will not mix with the charcoal.

 But you can also ignore this setup as binchotan does not produce any flames or smoke and it will not matter even if grease will drip on the charcoal.

 Japanese Grilling 101: First Master the Heat

-According to Korin there are 10 different kinds of binchotan charcoal and their peak temperature also vary with each kind.
+According to Korin, there are 10 different kinds of binchotan charcoal and their peak temperature also varies with each kind.

 When grilling food like chicken BBQ or beef steak or pork chop BBQ in a robata grill, for example, you will need to turn the sides occasionally in order to cook it.